 Turbulence is what scares me the most.
 The second the plane starts to shake a little, I instantly have visions of the plane falling out of the sky and crashing to Earth and blowing up.
 It’s not pleasant.
 And while I know that turbulence is nothing to be scared of and it doesn’t mean the airplane will fall out of the sky, that logic goes out on the window when I am 35,000 feet above the ground.How one travel blogger manages her fear of flying to travel the world.Click To Tweet

-But believe it or not, where you sit on a plane actually has a lot to do about how much turbulence you feel.
+But believe it or not, where you sit on a plane actually has a lot to do with how much turbulence you feel.
 I always always always try to book our seats right on the wings.
 When I sit over the wings, I can barely feel the turbulence and my flight is exponentially better.
 The worst place to sit is at the back of the plane and 11/10 times I’m in tears during a flight if I sit in the back because the turbulence feels like the plane is falling out of the sky.